 Several stages in the evolution of the daimyo as the primary figures of local rule in premodern Japan can be distinguished.
 The Japanese military aristocracy (buke or samurai) had a lengthy history going back to the middle of the Heian Period (794-1185).
 With the establishment of the Kamakura shogunate (1192-1333) at the end of the twelfth century, provincial military houses acquired titles such as jitō (地頭, land steward) or shugo (守, military governor) from the shōgun.
 As leaders among the local military aristocracy obtained proprietary rights over increasing amounts of land and attracted increasing numbers of military followers, they emerged as daimyō in the literal sense of the term.
-The widespread fighting and general political instability that marked the years between the fall of the Kamakura shogunate in 1333 and the stabilization of the Muromachi shogunate (1338-1573) in 1392 saw a number of military families establish themselves as dominant figures in the provinces.
+The widespread fighting and general political instability that marked the years between the fall of the Kamakura shogunate in 1333 and the stabilisation of the Muromachi shogunate (1338-1573) in 1392 saw some military families establish themselves as dominant figures in the provinces.
 Some of them were holdovers from the Kamakura period, but a significant number were men of the Kantō region, kinsmen or close followers of the Ashikaga family that had established the Muromachi shogunate.
 It was Ashikaga practice to enlist such houses as vassals and to appoint them as their primary agents (shugo) in the provinces.

 Under the Muromachi shogunate, shugo were given jurisdiction over one or more provinces.
 In most cases, although the shugo were able to dominate their provinces of assignment militarily and politically, they only held a small part of these provinces in fief.
-In many cases, a shugo‘s primary landholdings were not located in the province over which he was placed.
-As vassals of the shōgun, however, shugo could exploit certain traditional tax rights inherited from the civil provincial governors under the imperial bureaucracy, for example the tansen (段銭), a surtax of a certain amount of cash (sen) per tan (about 0.12 hectare) of cultivated land.
-They were also given the right to levy imposts on civil aristocratic and religious estates within their provinces for military support purposes, one such being the power of exercising hanzei (半済, “half-rights”), namely to hold back half of the estate income due the absentee proprietor, for use by the shugo.
+In many cases, a Shugo's primary landholdings were not located in the province over which he was placed.
+As vassals of the shōgun, however, shugo could exploit certain traditional tax rights inherited from the provincial civil governors under the imperial bureaucracy, for example, the tansen (段銭), a surtax of a certain amount of cash (sen) per tan (about 0.12 hectare) of cultivated land.
+They were also given the right to levy imposts on civil aristocratic and religious estates within their provinces for military support purposes, one such being the power of exercising hanzei (半済, “half-rights”), namely to hold back half of the estate income due to the absentee proprietor, for use by the shugo.
 They were also directly involved in the settling of land disputes and the division of spoils after military actions.
 Accordingly, as the shugo added to their holdings within their provinces of assignment and converted an increasing number of local gentry into their direct vassals, they became provincial hegemons.
 Examples for such 15th-century clans are the Hosokawa (細川), the Uesugi (上杉), the Takeda (武田), the Toki (土岐), the Shiba (斯波), the Isshiki (一色), the Kyōgoku (京極), the Yamana (山名), the Hatakeyama (畠山), the Ōuchi (大内), the Ōtomo (大友), and the Shimazu (島津) clans.

 Sengoku daimyō (戦国大名)

 During the first half of the 15th century, shōgun and shugo supported each other to make for an era of relative stability.
 But with the Ōnin War (1467-77), during which the main shugo houses divided into two factions and fought battles in the streets of Kyōto, that stability was broken.
-Most shugo daimyō of this period were destroyed and were supplanted by sengoku daimyō.
-These newly emerging local powers did not necessarily control territories as large as the shugo territories, but held them more securely.
-The fragmentation of proprietary rights and lines of authority among local military houses that had characterized provincial government under the shugo could no longer be tolerated.
+Most shugo daimyō of this period were destroyed and were supplanted by Sengoku daimyō.
+These newly emerging local powers did not necessarily control territories as vast as the shugo territories but held them more securely.
+The fragmentation of proprietary rights and lines of authority among local military houses that had characterised provincial government under the shugo could no longer be tolerated.
 The new daimyō built their domains through military power, resulting in all land being held by them either directly as granary land or indirectly in fief by pledged vassals.

 Under Nobunaga and Hideyoshi the daimyō consolidated their power at the same time that they were forced to yield some of their autonomy to the shōgun.
 Nobunaga began the practice of moving daimyō and their retainers from one domain to another for strategic purposes or to break the deeply entrenched local ties of some to their hereditary territories.
 He also began, and Hideyoshi completed, a nationwide cadastral survey (太閤検地 taikō kenchi) that gave the ruling class accurate information on the extent of the country’s cultivated land, its productivity, and its distribution for the first time in Japanese history.

 Along with the military consolidation process and the spread of more systematic control over the land and its cultivators, Hideyoshi imposed a nearly complete separation of members of the military aristocracy and the cultivating class.
-This phenomenon, referred to as heinō bunri (兵農分離, hei meaning “warrior” and nō “cultivator”), resulted from the withdrawal of the samurai from their positions as castle and fief holders in the country to take up residence in the daimyō‘s town headquarters.
+This phenomenon, referred to as heinō bunri (兵農分離, hei meaning “warrior” and nō “cultivator”), resulting from the withdrawal of the samurai from their positions as castle and fief holders in the country to take up residence in the daimyō‘s town headquarters.
 This left only the commoners (百姓 hyakushō) on the land, whose names were listed in the cadastral register against the lands they cultivated, grouped into village (村 mura) units.
-At the same time, the practice of assessing land on the basis of kokudaka (石高, annual estimated yield measured in koku) for purposes of taxation was introduced.
-This practice made it possible to measure each daimyō‘s “worth” by establishing the sum total of the kokudaka of the villages in his domain) and provided Hideyoshi with a base figure on which to calculate military and other obligations due to him from the daimyō.
+At the same time, the practice of assessing land by kokudaka (石高, annual estimated yield measured in koku) for purposes of taxation was introduced.
+This practice made it possible to measure each daimyō‘s “worth” by establishing the total of the kokudaka of the villages in his domain) and provided Hideyoshi with a base figure on which to calculate military and other obligations due to him from the daimyō.
 Under this system, each mura was also treated as a single tax unit collectively responsible for the delivery of taxes on its combined rice yield.

 In 1598, on the eve of Hideyoshi’s death, the gross kokudaka of the country was calculated at just under 19 million koku.
 The tax rights to this productive base were held by Hideyoshi and just over two-hundred daimyō.
-The share of lands held by the imperial court as well as temples and shrines was extremely small.
+The share of lands held by the imperial court as well as temples and shrines was tiny.
 Hideyoshi’s private holdings were assessed at two million koku, and the largest of the vassal daimyō held territories of the following size (in koku):